mathiasverraes/15yearsddd/manuscript/rebecca_wirfs-brock/essay.md

 I asked Mathias what he meant by keeping internal details private.

 Mathias then shared this example: If you are keeping monetary units in say 10 digits internally in a service, you would only pass out an amount in 2 digits precision because that’s all other consumers of the event outside of the Bounded Context would need.
-Perhaps there was another heuristic exposed by this example:
+Perhaps there was another heuristic exposed by this example.
 ***
 *Heuristic:* Don’t design message or event contents for specific subscribers to that event.
 ***
 I wanted to understand the implications of this heuristic.
 So I asked, “So does that mean that you have to know what processes will consume any event in order to design an event record?”
 The discussion then got a bit more nuanced.
 Mathias said that you have to understand how events flow around the system/business.
 Whatever you do, you publish business events, not technical events that are consumed by other processes outside of a particular Bounded Contexts.
 So yes, you really need to know how business events might be used to accomplish downstream business processes in other Bounded Contexts.
 Events along with their relevant information, once published are simply streamed out and stored over time to be picked up (or not) by any process that registers interest in that event.
 So of course the consumer of an event needs to know how to unpack/interpret the information payload of that event.

-Distilling what he said, I offered this heuristic:
+Distilling what he said, I offered this heuristic.
 ***
 *Heuristic:* When designing an event-sourced architecture understand how events flow around the system/business.
 ***